 You can find this recyclable material in medical catheters, suspension bushings and headphone cables.
 Thermoplastic rubber is also known as thermoplastic elastomer (TPE).

 Full Injection Molding Material List

 We hope this brief overview helped you to understand some of the most popular kinds of injection molding resins as well as their properties and applications.
 Please note that we can work with you to modify all of these materials with lubricants, glass fibers and UV stabilizers to suit your unique project needs.

-Here, you can check out our full material list for plastic injection molding.
 You can also explore the most common injection molding defects and how to handle them.
 Are you ready to collaborate with us on your next manufacturing project?
 Request a quote today!